tigerfarm/tigchatphp/README.md

 Note, you can manage the environment variables from the Heroku dashboard project Settings, by clicking Reveal Config Vars.

-Twilio Console Configuration steps to configure to use the Chat Web Application.
-+
-+

 Chat Client Application screen print: